 While the COVID-19 pandemic has caused us to slow our investment pace, we intend to continue to grow our portfolio over the long term through additional real estate investments.
-To accomplish this objective, we seek to acquire real estate with a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
+To accomplish this objective, we seek to invest in real estate with a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
 When we sell properties, we generally reinvest the cash proceeds from those sales in new property acquisitions.
-Our short-term liquidity requirements also include the funding needs associated with 23 properties where we have agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in exchange for contractually specified interest or rent that generally increases in proportion with our funding.
-As of March 31, 2020, we had agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in an aggregate amount of \$58.4 million, and, as of the same date, we had funded \$35.2 million of this commitment.
+Our short-term liquidity requirements also include the funding needs associated with 32 properties where we have agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in exchange for contractually specified interest or rent that generally increases in proportion with our funding.
+As of June 30, 2020, we had agreed to provide construction financing or reimburse the tenant for certain development, construction costs in an aggregate amount of \$145.1 million, and, as of the same date, we had funded \$131.3 million of this commitment.
 We expect to fund the balance of such commitment by December 31, 2021.

-Additionally, as of May 7, 2020, we were under contract to acquire 13 properties with an aggregate purchase price of \$23.8 million, subject to completion of our due diligence procedures and customary closing conditions.
+Additionally, as of August 4, 2020, we were under contract to acquire 23 properties with an aggregate purchase price of \$55.4 million, subject to completion of our due diligence procedures and customary closing conditions.
 We expect to meet our short-term liquidity requirements, including our investment in potential future acquisitions, primarily with cash and cash equivalents, net cash from operating activities and borrowings under the Revolving Credit Facility.

-Our long-term liquidity requirements consist primarily of funds necessary to acquire additional properties and repay indebtedness.
-We expect to meet our long-term liquidity requirements through various sources of capital, including net cash from operating activities, borrowings under our Revolving Credit Facility, future financings, sale of common stock under our ATM Program, proceeds from select sales of our properties and other secured and unsecured borrowings (including potential issuances under the Master Trust Funding Program).
+Our long-term liquidity requirements consist primarily of funds necessary to invest in additional properties and repay indebtedness.
+We expect to meet our long-term liquidity requirements through various sources of capital, including net cash from operating activities, borrowings under our Revolving Credit Facility, future financings, sales of equity securities, including under our ATM Program, proceeds from select sales of our properties and other secured and unsecured borrowings (including potential issuances under the Master Trust Funding Program).
 However, at any point in time, there may be a number of factors that could have a material and adverse effect on our ability to access these capital sources, including unfavorable conditions in the overall equity and credit markets, our degree of leverage, our unencumbered asset base, borrowing restrictions imposed by our lenders, general market conditions for REITs, our operating performance, liquidity and market perceptions about us.
 The success of our business strategy will depend, to a significant degree, on our ability to access these various capital sources.